Discover Kerala & Sri Lanka

 Your accommodation in both India and Sri Lanka will consist mainly of guesthouses and hostels, with the exception of your homestay in Alleppey, which will be in a green palm hut.
 Generally, your accommodation will be on the basic side, but all of our hostels and guesthouses on route are clean and comfortable and are in a great location at each destination.
 You'll generally share a room with between two and four people of the same sex, the number of people to a room may vary.

-Most meals aren’t included on this trip, other than two lunches, one dinner, and one breakfast at your Alleppey homestay, breakfast at the Sthree Craft Shop and Café in Kandy and lunch with a local community at a village on the way to Anuradhapura, which gives you a great opportunity to sample a range of Asia’s delicious food.
+3 breakfasts, 3 lunches and 2 dinners are included on this tour.
+You will need to purchase the rest of your meals yourself, which gives you a great opportunity to sample a range of Asia’s delicious food.
 Do let us know if you have any dietary requirements when you book.

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

 The minimum age for this trip is 18 years, the maximum age is 39 years.

 A visa is required for entry to India and must be obtained before you travel.
 You can apply for a tourist visa or an e-tourist visa via the Indian High Commission.
 Your passport will need to be machine readable, have two blank pages available for immigration stamps, and must have at least six months' validity remaining on entry to India.

 You will need to get a visa before arrival for Sri Lanka with a UK passport.
 You can apply for a Electronic Travel Authorization visa online (ETA) through the offical Sri Lankan ETA website.